programarivm/php-chess/docs/heuristics.md

 )
 ```

-This is an estimate that suggests who may be better without considering checkmate.
+This data structure is used to estimate who may be better without considering checkmate.
 Please note that a heuristic evaluation is not the same thing as a chess calculation.
 Heuristic evaluations are often correct but may fail because they are based on probabilities.

 ### Steinitz Evaluation